 How long your family will grieve depends on your relationship, but many families take five to seven years to fully process the shock.
 In our case, if your monthly expenses were $8,350 or more, that $500,000 would be burned before the grieving process was complete.
 Then what?

-So many calculators.
-Which one to use?
+So many online life insurance calculators.
+Which one should you use?

-For best results when using the calc:
+For best results when using any online calculator:

 - do not include social security benefits